-Dr Eugene Seow is a higher education lecturer and practice-led researcher in contemporary music and arts education, specialising in creative and musical judgement, aural fluency, ensemble pedagogy, and practice-to-evidence pedagogy.
+Dr Eugene Seow is a higher music education lecturer and practice-led researcher specialising in musical judgement, aural fluency, ensemble pedagogy, assessment validity, and practice-led curriculum design.
 His work examines how musicians and arts students develop listening, coordination, evaluative judgement, reflective evidence, and professional identity through embodied, practice-led, and ensemble-based learning.

-Across his teaching, supervision, and research, he develops pedagogical frameworks that connect contemporary musicianship with curriculum design, assessment, AI-era creative judgement, and higher education practice.
-His work is particularly relevant to practice-led research supervision, assessment design, curriculum development, professional-practice education, and contemporary/intercultural arts learning in higher education.
+Across teaching, supervision, and research, he develops pedagogical frameworks that connect contemporary musicianship with curriculum design, assessment, AI-era creative judgement, and higher education practice.
+His work is particularly relevant to practice-led research supervision, assessment design, curriculum development, professional-practice education, and contemporary and intercultural arts learning in higher education.

-For higher education institutions, Eugene is available for teaching, dissertation/project supervision, support for practice-led research methods, professional-practice education, curriculum and assessment design, workshops, and research-facing collaboration in music and arts higher education.
+For higher education institutions, Dr Seow contributes through teaching, dissertation and project supervision, practice-led research methods, professional-practice education, curriculum and assessment design, workshops, and research-facing collaboration across music and arts higher education.

 _.png)